 •• You may have many legitimate desires, but they’re not all the will of God.
 Remember Jesus in the Garden?
 Remember Paul's two sincere false starts before receiving the Macedonian vision?
 (Acts 16:7-10)

 •• Here’s how I believe God wants it to work:

 1) Recognize that not all apparently wholesome inclinations are the will of God.
 Some are, some aren’t.

 2) Determine to surrender to GOD CONTROL of your life — “NOT MY will be done.”

 3) Determine to ASK Him daily: “THY will be done.”

 4) With your heart open and obedient to God like that, watch Him work in your heart “TO WILL and to do of HIS good pleasure.”

-So...seven life-changing words from the Lord's Prayer that can alter the course of your life:
+In teaching His followers how to pray, Jesus spoke four life-changing words in the Lord's Prayer that can alter the course of your life: